 That’s the short answer!
+There’s much more to the story if you want to understand the tattoo healing process and protect your tattooed skin.
 Mad Rabbit is going down the rabbit hole to give you a detailed timeline of what your healing process might look like.

 2nd and 3rd Days

 Don’t use lotion to moisturize until your wound is closed.
-You’ll want to use a breathable ointment that is specifically made for wound healing.
+You’ll want to use a breathable ointment specifically made for wound healing.

 End of the First Week